Close

 Mediation

-Some legal advocates are hired to act as mediators to resolve legal disputes, to avoid the time and expense of a court trial.
+Resolving legal disputes can help to avoid the time and expense of a court trial.
 Minor disputes that might otherwise take months or longer to be resolved in the traditional legal system can reach a much faster and less adversarial conclusion this way.

 How can I become a legal advocate, and what does it pay?